A calculus for modal compact Hausdorff spaces: Preliminaries

 When $x,y \in X$, we write $R[x]$ and $R^{-1}[y]$ instead of $R[\{x\}]$ and $R^{-1}[\{y\}]$, respectively.

-\begin{definition} \mbox{}\begin{enumerate} \item A binary relation $R$ on a compact Hausdorff space $X$ is said to be \emph{continuous} provided \begin{enumerate}[label=(\roman*)] \item $R[x]$ is closed for each $x\in X$; \item $R^{-1}[F]$ is closed for each closed $F\subseteq X$; \item $R^{-1}[U]$ is open for each open $U\subseteq X$. \end{enumerate} \item We call a pair $(X,R)$ a \emph{modal compact Hausdorff space} if $X$ is a compact Hausdorff space and $R$ a continuous relation on $X$. \end{enumerate} \end{definition}
+\begin{definition} \mbox{}\begin{enumerate} \item A binary relation $R$ on a compact Hausdorff space $X$ is said to be \emph{continuous} provided \begin{enumerate}[label=(\roman*)] \item $R[x]$ is closed for each $x\in X$; \item $R^{-1}[F]$ is closed for each closed $F\subseteq X$; \item $R^{-1}[G]$ is open for each open $G\subseteq X$. \end{enumerate} \item We call a pair $(X,R)$ a \emph{modal compact Hausdorff space} if $X$ is a compact Hausdorff space and $R$ a continuous relation on $X$. \end{enumerate} \end{definition}

-Modal de Vries algebras were introduced in \cite{BeBeHa15} as an algebraic counterpart of modal compact Hausdorff spaces.
-For our purposes it is convenient to generalize the definition of modal operator to the setting of contact algebras.
+Modal de Vries algebras \cite{BeBeHa15} were introduced as algebraic counterparts of modal compact Hausdorff spaces.
+For our purposes it is convenient to generalize the definition of a modal operator to the setting of contact algebras.

-\begin{definition} Let $\mathbf{B}$ be a contact algebra.
+\begin{definition} Let $(B, \prec)$ be a contact algebra.
 We call an operator $\Diamond\colon B\to B$ \emph{de Vries additive} if \begin{enumerate} \item $\Diamond 0=0$; \item $a_1\prec b_1$ and $a_2\prec b_2$ imply $\Diamond(a_1\lor a_2)\prec(\Diamond b_1\lor\Diamond b_2)$. \end{enumerate} A \emph{modal contact algebra} is a triple $(B,\prec,\Diamond)$ where $(B,\prec)$ is a contact algebra and $\Diamond$ is de Vries additive.
 A modal contact algebra $(B,\prec,\Diamond)$ is called a \emph{modal compingent algebra} or a \emph{modal de Vries algebra} if $(B, \prec)$ is a compingent algebra or a de Vries algebra, respectively. \end{definition}

 We say that $\Diamond$ is \emph{finitely additive} if it preserves finite joins, and that it is \emph{proximity preserving} is $a\prec b$ implies $\Diamond a\prec \Diamond b$.
 A de Vries additive operator $\Diamond$ is always proximity preserving but not necessarily finitely additive nor order preserving (see \cite[Ex.~4.9]{BeBeHa15}).
 The following proposition is a straightforward generalization of \cite[Props.~4.8,~4.10]{BeBeHa15} to operators on contact algebras.